Published March 1, 2025 | Updated May 16, 2026

-• Big Boy, the world’s largest steam locomotive.
+- Big Boy, the world’s heaviest, longest, and highest horsepower steam locomotive ever built.
 Created during World War II, it weighs 1.2 million pounds and is 132 feet long.

-The park was named in honor of John Kenefick who was born in New York before arriving in Omaha in 1947.
-First hired as a draftsman, he left that role to become a brakeman to gain a better understanding of how the railroad operated.
-He moved up the ranks until becoming its CEO and retiring in 1986.
+The park’s namesake was born in New York before attending Princeton University and serving in the Navy during World War II.
+After arriving in Omaha in 1947, he was hired by U.P. as a draftsman.
+Kenefick left that role to become a brakeman to gain a better understanding of how the railroad operated.
+He moved up the ranks until becoming its CEO in 1970 before retiring in 1986.

 Content written by Omaha Exploration – follow my page for more!
 Please also feel free to leave a comment.
 If there’s something you want to learn more about, let me know.
 In the meantime, keep exploring!